CUSTOMER CARE TEAMCONTACT US

 This ancient bridge across the Arno is now dominated by jewellery shops, but it was once famous for its butchers.
 During your journey to Florence you’ll find out how and why this change came about, and learn about daily life and commerce in the city.
 A walk across Ponte Vecchio is the perfect end to your day in Florence, as you enjoy the splendid views of the river in the historical heart of the city.

-Your guide will meet you outside of the Florence Train Station.
+Your guide will meet you inside the Santa Maria Novella Florence Train Station.
 Exact meeting point will be emailed after purchase.

 This is a walking tour through historical city centre and museums with steps and uneven surfaces.
 Comfortable shoes and a bottle of water are recommended

 Our guides are fluent in English and have a contagious passion for Rome's inspiring cultural heritage.
 Experts in their fields, they will immerse you in the hidden histories and intriguing lives of history's great protagonists.
 So much to see, so easy to miss out: with the help of our guides, visit the most absorbing sites and uncover the stories that have changed the world.
 Don't miss this fascinating journey!